Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/06-application-roles.md

        "groupMembershipClaims": "SecurityGroup",
     }

 When a new customer signs up, the application instructs the customer to create security groups for the roles needed by the application.
-The customer then neesd to enter the group object IDs into the application.
+The customer then needs to enter the group object IDs into the application.
 The application stores these in a table that maps group IDs to application roles, per tenant.

 > Note: Alternatively, the application could create the groups programmatically, using the Azure AD Graph API.
 This would be less error prone.
 However, it requires the application to obtain "read and write all groups" permissions for the customer's AD directory.
 Many customers might be unwilling to grant this level of access.